11247 Architectural History and Theory: Current Events and Debates6cp; 3hpw (2hr lecture, 1hr tutorial), on campus

 Anti-requisite(s): 11235 Architecture and Urban Projects

-This subject examines how broader societal debates re-construct contemporary architectural discourse and action.
-These current events and debates are framed within an expanded historical and theoretical context to link contemporary disciplinary discourse with the basic historical and theoretical knowledge presented in previous subjects.
+This subject examines how broad societal debates inform and reconstruct contemporary architectural discourse and action.
+Current events and debates are framed within an expanded historical and theoretical context to link contemporary disciplinary discourse with historical and theoretical knowledge presented in previous subjects.

 The subject is intended to specifically prepare students for entry into the Master of Architecture program and generally prepare them for an investigative-led academic writing practice.
 It introduces students to basic research methods which encompass scholarly writing and the organisation of related visual material.